1,000 customer journeys for a single destination.

 "In-store, there is a person I can look in the eye and share a little joke with, which already helps me to feel confident and positive – and that’s the kind of customer experience we are seeking to recreate in e-commerce."

 Head of Digital Analytics, Telefónica Germany

 The set up also means customers can feel confident when switching from e-commerce to a phone call, chatbot service, or speaking to someone in store should they need help if any questions or problems arise.
 “For this to succeed, data needs to be shared in real-time across all channels.
 That’s where Adobe Real-Time CDP has been invaluable.
 It helps us to share this information,” says Burkhardt.

 The system, which is tailored to each vertical, creates the right conditions for designing any customer journey — notably those that Telefónica expect its customers to experience in the future.

 “There will probably be over 1,000 cases for new and existing customers, with just as many different customer journeys that need to be managed via corresponding data points,” Burkhardt continues.
 “Adobe Real-Time CDP makes it possible to manage each of these and the complexity associated with data-driven marketing based on different clusters of customers.
-It also creates a consistent yet personalised customer experience across all channels.
+It also creates a consistent yet personalized customer experience across all channels.
 O2 is just the beginning.
-In the future, you’ll make sure that you see our other Telefónica Germany brands following suit.”
+In the future, you’ll be sure to see our other Telefónica Germany brands following suit.”